Avoid the Rookie Mistakes: A Coach‑Powered Guide to Building a Safer, Faster Running Habit

 Self‑coaching through personalised zones

-Practical application: Turning insight into a routine (with subtle tech support)
+Practical application: turning insight into a routine (with subtle tech support)

 2. Plan a weekly structure

-• Monday: 20‑minute easy run (stay in Zone 2).
+• Monday: 20‑minute easy run (Zone 2).

-• Wednesday: 30‑minute run‑walk‑run (2 min jog / 1 min walk) keeping the jog in Zone 2.
+• Wednesday: 30‑minute run‑walk‑run (2 min jog / 1 min walk), keeping jogs in Zone 2.

-• Saturday: 45‑minute mixed‑pace run – 10 min easy, 15 min at a comfortably hard effort (Zone 3), 20 min easy.
+• Saturday: 45‑minute mixed‑pace run – 10 min easy, 15 min at comfortably hard effort (Zone 3), 20 min easy.

-Closing & workout: Your next step on the path
+Closing & workout: your next step on the path

 • Warm‑up – 5 min easy jog (Zone 2) + 2 min dynamic strides.